Nexis-Network/homepage/content/docs/guides/wundergraph.md

 ---
-title: Use WunderGraph with Exzo Network
+title: Use WunderGraph with Nexis Network
-subtitle: Leverage the power of Exzo Network and WunderGraph to build fully serverless apps in minutes
+subtitle: Leverage the power of Nexis Network and WunderGraph to build fully serverless apps in minutes
 enableTableOfContents: true
 isDraft: false